xuanxu/starmatrix/docs/configuration.rst

 This data will be used internally to interpolate/extrapolate values for all the mass range of the model.

+There is a special case: When using the combination of yields from Cristallo et al. 2011 (for low mass stars) + Limongi & Chieffi 2012 (for massive stars) data needs to be corrected because for non solar metalicities they don't follow solar scale.
+Starmatrix will perform this correction automatically if the name of the file with the ejected data includes 'CRI-LIM' or 'CRI_LIM'.

 Yield corrections
 -----------------